Category Archives: British Royals

 George.
 Prince of Wales, Prince George William’s father; Credit – Wikipedia

 The Prince of Wales (George) asked his father King George I and his paternal uncle Prince Ernst August of Hanover, who had been created Duke of York, to be godfathers.
 The Princess of Wales (Caroline) wanted to name her son William and initially King George I agreed.
-However, the little prince was the first of the British House of Hanover to be born in Great Britain, and apparently, the king’s government ministers insisted that the previous protocol be followed.
+However, the little prince was the first member of the British House of Hanover born in Great Britain.
+The king’s government ministers insisted that the previous protocol be followed.
 The ministers told the king that since he was one of the godfathers, the infant prince should be named George.
 A compromise was reached and the prince’s name would be George William.

 Caroline, Princess of Wales, mother of Prince George William; Credit – Wikipedia